dwursteisen/intellij-templates/README.md

 Sample
 -------

-Ctrl+J them type "that" to get
+Ctrl+J them type "that" to get assertThat method from fest-assert (with static import,...)

 How to get it ?